 - Stage four: Since bone loss can be significant in advanced periodontitis, deep cleaning and extractions may be necessary to stabilize the gum disease.

 Treating gum disease at home can be challenging, depending on the stage of the disease.
 Things like dog mouthwash and tartar control toothpaste may help gingivitis but can’t treat a mouth with advanced periodontal disease.
+Read our article on the best dog toothpaste.
 It’s always best to consult with your vet if you think your dog has a dental concern.

 If you’re looking for a natural way to treat your dog’s gum disease, you might consider a few natural products like TrueBlue dental wipes, and Merrick Fresh Kisses for extra small, small, medium, or large dogs which are all-natural options to help reduce plaque and tartar buildup.
 However, the only way to stop gum disease from progressing is to see your vet so they can evaluate and treat your dog for his specific needs.